Tp-Geosisenberg/SIR-Model-/README.md

 ![MAPPING](Image/003.png)
 ##### This is result of SIR.py file which show predictive value of information from parameters (ndays, beta, and gamma) depending on those factors, When some parameter change will be change a result of graph this

+If you just use some predict, you can use this code for predict a result of occurrence
 ```
 ndays = 7
 dt = 1.0